Kluster-Thon/tranquilpay_backend/README.md

 - [/api/invoice/create](#invoice-create) - Endpoint for creating an invoice.
 - [/api/invoice/get/:invoiceNumber](#fetch-single-invoice) - Endpoint for returning information about a specific invoice.
 - [/api/invoice/fetch-all](#fetch-user-invoice) - Enpoint for fetching all of a business owners invoice.
+- [/api/invoice/fetch/:clientId](#fetch-client-invoice) - Endpoint for fetching all the transactions of a specific client.

 <a name="login"></a>
 ## /api/login